soomin-kevin-sung/dotnet-flexgrid/README.md

 For represent Frozen Columns (Always showed Columns) in FlexGrid.
 You should use FlexGrid.FrozenBands.
 The FlexGrid shows to Bands in FlexGrid.FrozenBands as Frozen Columns.

-This is Sample Code how to use Frozen Bands.
+This is Example Code how to use Frozen Bands.

 ```xml
 <!-- xmlns:c="clr-namespace:KevinComponent;assembly=KevinComponent" -->